Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-The other sequences at the time being are not included there. \end{remark} \begin{proposition} For all $k=0,1,2,\ldots$, $A_k[n]$ are monotonically increasing sequences of $n$. \end{proposition} \begin{proof} The proof is achieved via mathematical induction.
-For $k=0$ the proof follows from the explicit formula (see Equation~\eqref{eq:Fuss-Catalan}).
-For sequences $A_1[n]$, $A_2[n]$, and $A_3[n]$ the proof is based on explicit Equations~\eqref{eq:A1}--\eqref{eq:A3}:\\ To do it one have to notice that, say, for $A_1[n]$ any two successive coefficients of the terms $z^n$ and $z^{n+1}$, i.e. $A_1[n]$ and $A_1[n+1]$, can be presented as the sum of positive terms.
-Each term is a product of the coefficients of series, with positive monotonically increasing terms, corresponding to the powers of $z$ lower than $n$ or $n+1$, respectively.
-I mean the series $A_0(x)$, $(1+A_0(x))^4$, and $(1-2A_0(x))^{-4}$.
+To do it one have to notice that, say, for $A_1[n]$ any two successive coefficients of the terms~$z^n$ and~$z^{n+1}$, i.e., $A_1[n]$ and $A_1[n+1]$, can be presented as the sum of positive terms.
+Each term is a~product of the coefficients of series, with positive monotonically increasing terms, corresponding to the powers of $z$ lower than~$n$ or $n+1$, respectively.
+I~mean the series~$A_0(x)$, $(1+A_0(x))^4$, and $(1-2A_0(x))^{-4}$.
 Comparing these sums we find that the number of the terms in the sum for the senior coefficient is larger, and for each term in the sum for the junior coefficient there is a term in the senior sum which is the product of the same coefficients except one.
-That last coefficient corresponds to the same series as the coefficient from the junior sum but has a subscript greater by $1$ comparing to it.
+That last coefficient corresponds to the same series as the coefficient from the junior sum but has a~subscript greater by~$1$ comparing to it.
 The last fact means that the product from the senior sum is greater than the corresponding product of the junior one.
-Analogous idea works for the sequences $A_2[n]$ and $A_3[n]$ and, after the inductive assumption, for $A_{k+1}[n]$ with the help of Recurrence Relation~\eqref{eq:recAk}. \end{proof} \begin{proposition} For $k=0,1,2,\ldots$
+Analogous idea works for the sequences $A_2[n]$ and $A_3[n]$ and, after the inductive assumption, for $A_{k+1}[n]$ with the help of recurrence relation~\eqref{eq:recAk}. \end{proof}